Wills Lane Gallery at Collect 2015

 Saatchi Gallery, London SW3 4SQ

-We are very delighted to announce that we will be showing a Gillian Ayres tapestry: Tirra Lirra Tapestry 2014
+We are very delighted to have shown Gillian Ayres tapestry: Tirra Lirra Tapestry 2014

 10th May 3.45 pm Stand 1.3

 Nicola Tassie showed at Collect for the first time.
 Her thrown domesticware – mainly jugs – are well known to the Wills

 Lane Gallery visitor.
 At Collect she exhibited Web a 26 piece porcelain installation and Eclipse a 6 piece wall-mounted set.